In an earlier post, I listed 5 challenges in creating and sustaining team performance.

 This post looks at changes in team composition.

 Different circumstances require different skilled-knowledge & capacity.

 Circumstances in a team lifecycle require new skilled-knowledge & behaviors.
-There is no guarantee that any person will be able to gain these skills, understand their usage & make the behavioral changes needed for success in the new context of the teams work.
+There is no guarantee that any person will gain these skills, understand their usage & make the behavioral changes needed for success in the new context of the team’s work.

-Consulting & coaching a senior management team they were stuck until there was a change in the vice president of operations.
-The change was accidental, the former VP had stayed on for long past retirement & finally chose to leave.
-The replacement, untainted by the teams past, was smart, energetic, & brought a wide variety of new ideas from different sectors.
-He quickly gained respect of the employee, CEO & other team members.
-He turned out to be the right person, needed at the right time to lead the effort to move decision-making authority to those that were directly accountable for the work & bring the employee voice back into strategic decisions of the organization.
+Consulting & coaching a senior management team, they were stuck until a change in the vice president of operations.
+The change was accidental.
+The former VP had stayed on for long past retirement & finally chose to leave.
+The replacement, untainted by the team’s past, was intelligent, energetic, & brought a wide variety of new ideas from different sectors.
+He quickly gained the respect of the employee, CEO & other team members.
+He turned out to be the right person, needed at the right time to lead the effort to move decision-making authority to those directly accountable for the work & bring the employee voice back into strategic decisions of the organization.
 His changes to how the work gets done broke the norm of team member passivity.

-This change in team composition broke the inertia – stuckness that team & team leader had been unable to resolve while the former VP operations was still a part of the team
+This change in team composition broke the inertia–stuckness that the team & team leader had been unable to resolve while the former VP of operations was still a part of the team.